Summer Ranger Programs At Gettysburg

 THE SECOND DAY (1 hour) July 2 saw the heaviest fighting of the entire battle.
 Understand the key decisions that shaped the day and the actions that resulted.
 Meet at the Peach Orchard, daily at 2:00 P.M.

-THE THIRD DAY: "Pickett's Charge" (1 hour) Learn what happened during "Pickett's Charge" on July 3, 1863 and discover what its outcome meant for the Union and Confederacy.
-Meet at the "Ranger Program" sign in the National Cemetery parking lot between Taneytown Road and Steinwehr Avenue, daily at 10:30 A.M. and 4:00 P.M.
+THE THIRD DAY & BEYOND: (1 hour) Learn what happened during "Pickett's Charge" on July 3, 1863 and discover what its outcome meant for the Union and Confederacy.
+Meet at the "Ranger Program" sign in the National Cemetery parking lot between Taneytown Road and Steinwehr Avenue, daily at 4:00 P.M.